8 Red Flags When Buying a Business

 It's that old saying “they could sell ice to Eskimos”.
-There are some very talented salesmen and saleswomen whose main objective is to get the business sold.
+There are some very talented salesmen and saleswomen whose main objective is to get the company sold.
 They are ready to move on and they want you to purchase.
 That is their end game.

-If you are a first-time buyer, due diligence is the process in which you get to investigate the business in full before completing the purchase.
-The amount of information you will have access to varies with each business sale, there may be some limitations due to confidentiality.
-This is to protect the seller in the instance that the business sale falls through but you have been given privileged information such as client lists, profit and loss statements or sales history.
+If you are a first-time buyer, due diligence is the process in which you get to investigate the company in full before completing the purchase.
+The amount of information you will have access to varies with each sale, there may be some limitations due to confidentiality.
+This is to protect the seller in the instance that the sale falls through but you have been given privileged information such as client lists, profit and loss statements or sales history.

 You may have been in business for many years and think you understand all the moving pieces, but two pairs of eyes are better than one, three pairs are better than two...
 And so on.

-Reading a profit and loss statement may come second nature to you, or maybe you’re the ‘idea’s person’ who can see the potential, or perhaps you’re the Chef with bundles of talent.
+Reading a profit and loss statement may come second nature to you, or maybe you’re the ‘idea’s person’ who can see the potential, or perhaps you’re the Chef with oodles of talent.
 Whichever category you fall under, getting external advice to help analyse the financials is important.
-Figures can tell a lot about a business, they can also hide a lot of things.
+Figures can tell a lot about a business, but they can also hide a lot of things.

 I’ve heard stories of cafe businesses that order $100,000 worth of custom-designed cups that are still sitting with the supplier that they are gradually ordering from.
 The previous owner expected much higher sales.
-You buy the cafe and realise it will take you 5 years to use all those cups and wonder how you’re ever going to repay it.
-So have a look at the business expenses and determine if there are any contracts in place.
+You purchase the cafe and realise it will take you 5 years to use all those cups and wonder how you’re ever going to repay it.
+So have a look at the expenses and determine if there are any contracts in place.

 If you are investing your hard-earned money into a business you want to be as confident as you can be that the information you are being told is accurate

 7. Is the Lease Good?